Rohit9113/FSWebApp/README.md

 ## License

-This application is licensed under the MIT License.
+This application is licensed under the ISC License.
 See the LICENSE file for more information.